RaulSanchezVazquez/serverless_xgboost/README.md

 def get_tree_leaf(node, x):
     """Get tree leaf score.

-    Each node contains childres that are composed of aditiona nodes.
+    Each node contains children that are composed of aditiona nodes.
     Final nodes with no children are the leaves.

     Parameters
     -----------
-    node: dict.
+    node: dict
         Node XGB dictionary.
-    x: dict.
+    x: dict
         Dictionary containing feature names and feature values.

     Return
     -------
-    score: float.
+    score: float
         Leaf score.
     """

     if 'leaf' in node:
-        # If the key leaf is found, the stop recurrency.
+        # If the leaf key is found, stop the recurrency.
         score = node['leaf']
         return score
     else: